Ramoun-Training/computer_science_by_ramoun/computer/software/tools/programming_languages/general_purpose/python/modules/db_related_modules/sqlite/sqlite.md

     > **Note**: if the `database.db` file is there, it will connect to it But, if it's not there, it will creat it.

 - in memory db
+    this is useful for testing if you want a fresh clean db at every run.
     ```python
     conn = sqlite3.connect(':memory:')
     ```